BjornKennethHolmstrom/website/src/lib/whitepapers/change-paradox/index.md

 - Somatic organizing (Generative Somatics)
 - Campaign strategy (real-world organizing experience)
 - Historical movement analysis

+**This is a living document maintained by the community.** What works in practice gets added.
+What fails gets analyzed.
+The manual evolves based on field experience from organizers worldwide.

 ## For Organizers, By Organizers